 - Swapping plastic bottles over to glass bottles

-- Banning plastic straws in favour of paper ones, and we have stopped using single-use plastics for all our internal catering
+- Banning plastic straws in favour of paper ones and we have stopped using single-use plastics for all of our internal catering

-We’re always updating our building to make it more environmentally friendly.
-We have recently:
+We are always updating and investing in our building to make it more environmentally friendly.

-- Replaced the old fluorescent lighting with new LED lighting around the building
+- Replaced most of the old fluorescent lighting with new LED lighting around the building

-- Upgraded our heating system, installating more efficient condensing boilers and a new control system
+- Upgraded our heating system, installing more efficient condensing boilers and a new control system

 We have created our own resource cupboard for recycled objects, ranging from newspaper to cardboard, bottle tops to bubble wrap.
-We use this ‘stock’ of items regularly at our weekly sessions such as the after-school and weekend art classes.
-We also use them in our external schools projects which helps to teach children to be resourceful and creative!
+We use this ‘stock’ of items regularly at our weekly sessions such as the after school and weekend art classes.
+We also use them in our external schools’ projects which help to teach children to be resourceful and creative!

 For our visual art sessions as well as using ‘stock’ that we have collected and recycled, we have made a specific drive to deliver more environmentally focused projects.
-Specifically, we try to use natural or recyclable materials as much as possible to create art work, showing that we can create visual art that is not harmful to the environment.
+Specifically, we try to use natural or recyclable materials as much as possible to create artwork, showing that we can create visual art that is not harmful to the environment.
 Our aim is to teach the future generation the importance of looking after our planet.
-We trying to find new ways of doing this, including pushing changes in the use of plastic glitter.
-We use instead edible or environmentally friendly glitter or lentils and beans for decoration.
+We are trying to find new ways of doing this, including pushing changes in the use of plastic glitter.
+Instead we use edible or environmentally friendly glitter, or lentils and beans for decoration.

-We have delivered specific school projects to inform children the ever increasing risks of climate change and small everyday changes that they can make to help reduce carbon emissions.
-At St Philips school, we delivered a whole-school assembly and worked with class groups on visual art sessions.
-We asked the children to design an environmental mural for a static classroom in their playground, and asked an artist to use elements from the children’s work to paint it.
+We have delivered specific school projects to inform children of the ever-increasing risks of climate change and small everyday changes that they can make to help reduce carbon emissions.
+At St Philips School, we delivered a whole-school assembly and worked with class groups on visual art sessions.
+We asked the children to design an environmental mural for a static classroom in their playground and asked an artist to use elements from the children’s work to paint it.
 This resulted in a bright, creative and fun mural that sends a positive message to recycle and care for nature in the school playground and can also be seen from Stretford Road.

 We have delivered environmentally focused projects across schools in Greater Manchester.
-We can deliver Arts Awrad alongside, get in touch with email@example.com for more details.
+We can deliver Arts Award alongside our projects.
+Get in touch with email@example.com for more details.